-Alberto Zezza is with the Development Data Group of the World Bank, where he is the Program Manager of the Center for Development Data (C4D2), based in Rome.
-His research interests are in the area of survey methods, agricultural and rural development and food security.
-He is part of the Living Standards Measurement Study (LSMS) team, where he focuses specifically on improving the availability and quality of agricultural, food and rural data in multi-topic household surveys.
+Alberto Zezza is a Program Manager for the Living Standards Measurement Study (LSMS), the World Bank’s flagship household survey program housed at the Development Data Group.
+His research interests are in survey methods, agricultural and rural development, and food security.
+As part of the LSMS, he leads efforts to improve the availability and quality of agricultural, food and rural data in multi-topic household surveys.

 Prior to joining the World Bank, Alberto was with the Agricultural Development Economics Division of the Food and Agriculture Organization of the UN (FAO).
 He holds a Ph.D. in Agricultural and Development Economics from the University of Rome, a M.A. in Development Economics from the University of Sussex, and a degree in Economics from the University of Naples “Federico II”.